greenpeace/planet4-plugin-blocks/README.md

 **How to develop a new block you ask?**

-1. Create a new controller class that extends Blocks_Controller inside directory _classes/controller/blocks_.
+1. Create a new controller class that extends Controller inside directory _classes/controller/blocks_.
 The class name should follow naming convention, for example **Blockname**_Controller and its file name should be class-p4bks-blocks-**blockname**-controller.php.

 2. Implement its parent's class two abstract methods.
 In method **prepare_fields()** you need to define the blocks fields and in method **prepare_template()** you need to prepare them for rendering.